Explain Factors Affecting Capital Structure

 Determinants of the Amount and Type of Financing Needed

-Capital-intensive businesses are businesses that require a lot of assets.
-Capital-intensive companies have high capital expenditure to sales, low asset turnover, and high working net-working-capital-to-sales ratios.
+Capital-intensive businesses require significant assets to operate.
+They have high capital expenditures relative to sales, low asset turnover, and high working capital needs compared to sales.

-Many businesses often start as vertically integrated and more capital-intensive, but over time the capital-intensive business is separated from the service or customer-facing brand.
-The businesses then have contractual instead of ownership relations.
+Many businesses begin as vertically integrated and capital-intensive, but over time, they separate the capital-intensive parts from the service or customer-facing aspects, shifting to contractual relationships rather than ownership.

-Some service businesses, such as those in the technology sector, have low capital needs.
-These asset light-businesses have low capital -expenditures-to-sales-ratios and high fixed asset turnover.
-Their assets mainly comprise excess cash and intangibles.
-This might be due to the following factors:
+Some service businesses, like those in the technology sector, have low capital requirements.
+These asset-light businesses have low capital expenditures relative to sales and high fixed asset turnover.
+Their assets typically consist of excess cash and intangibles.
+This can be attributed to the following factors:

-• They operate a network for other companies that own the assets.
-Hence, they do not need to look for financing from capital markets.
+• They operate a network for other companies that own the assets, so they don’t need to seek financing from capital markets.

-• Its customers are charged upfront, or the company has a negative/ short cash conversion cycle eliminating the need for working capital external financing.
+• Customers are charged upfront, or the company has a negative or short cash conversion cycle, eliminating the need for external working capital financing.

-• The firm may choose to compensate employees with stock which the staff is always willing to accept given the company’s rising stock price, reducing the need for cash.
+• The company may compensate employees with stock, which they are willing to accept due to the company’s rising stock price, reducing the need for cash.

-• If a company in its early stage is capital-light and profitable, it may not need external financing unless its management deems it necessary.
+• If a company is capital-light and profitable in its early stages, it may not need external financing unless management decides it’s necessary.

 Corporate Life Cycle